Marco Olivieri: Club career

 Olivieri is a product of Empoli's youth setup, playing for their under-19 squad in the 2015–16 season.
 He made his first bench appearance for Empoli's senior squad on 5 August 2017, in a 2017–18 Coppa Italia game against Renate.
 On 26 August 2017, Olivieri joined Juventus on loan.
 He played for their under-19 squad in the 2017–18 UEFA Youth League.

 The forward made his Serie C debut for Juventus U23 on 30 September 2018, in a game against Novara as an 83rd-minute substitute for Matheus Pereira.
 At the end of the season, Juventus redeemed the €1 million buying option they had secured when they loaned him.

 He made his Serie A and senior club debut for Juventus on 30 June 2020, coming on as a late second-half substitute for Paulo Dybala in a 3–1 away win over Genoa.
 He made his Champions League debut on 7 August, coming on as a substitute for the injured Paulo Dybala in a 2–1 home win over Lyon in the second leg of the round of 16 of the competition; the result saw Juventus eliminated from the competition on away goals, following a 2–2 draw on aggregate.

 On 9 September 2020 he returned to Empoli in Serie B on loan.

 On 22 June 2021, he joined Lecce on loan.

-On 29 January 2022, he moved on a 1.5-year loan to Perugia, with an option to buy and a conditional obligation to buy.
+On 29 January 2022, he moved on a one-and-a-half year loan to Perugia, with an option to buy and a conditional obligation to buy.

+On 18 August 2023, Olivieri moved on a new loan to Venezia, with an option to buy and a conditional obligation to buy.

+On 30 August 2024, Olivieri signed a three-year contract with Triestina in Serie C.

+On 20 August 2025, he moved to Cesena in Serie B, on a three-season deal.